Russia names nine U.S.-backed news outlets likely to be labelled 'foreign agents'

 MOSCOW (Reuters) - Russia on Thursday named nine U.S. government-sponsored news outlets likely to be labelled “foreign agents” under a new law that is being rushed through parliament in response to what Moscow says is unacceptable U.S. pressure on Russian media.

-On Wednesday, Russia’s lower house of parliament approved the law, allowing Moscow to force foreign media to brand news they provide to Russians as the work of “foreign agents” and to disclose their funding sources.
+Russia’s lower house of parliament approved the law - allowing Moscow to force foreign media to brand news they provide to Russians as the work of “foreign agents” and to disclose their funding sources - on Wednesday.

 The legislation needs approval from the upper house of parliament, which is likely to happen next week, and the signature of President Vladimir Putin before it becomes law.